 6. Flight delayed?
 Relax in an airport lounge.

 More and more pay-as-you-go independent lounges have been popping up all over the U.S. For $25 to $50 you can escape the circus in the terminal and kick back in comfy armchairs—with Wi-Fi, televisions, and snacks—or even shower or nap.
 As for club lounges run by airlines, many now sell day passes for $60—and give you access to airline agents who can be more helpful in fixing travel snafus than agents you talk to at the gate or on the phone.
-Use an app like LoungeBuddy to find and book lounges in your airport.
+LoungeBuddy is an app that helps you find and book lounges in your airport; it’s being retired by American Express January 13, 2025, but should still be of use for the upcoming holidays.
 Priority Pass is among the membership organizations that offer access to lounges; pre-paid packages start at $99 per year (Priority Pass is also offered as a perk with credit cards such as American Express Platinum and Chase’s Sapphire Reserve).

 7. Be the first to know if your flight is canceled.